systek/graphql-workshop/README.md

 #### `Ingredient`

 Ingredient has an integer ID and a name.
-It also be extended to have two externally resolveable variables.
+It shall also be extended to have two externally resolveable variables.
 "Market price" and "allergens" (which is a list).
 The shape of these objects you can chose your self, based on what the API provides.

 ## Stuck or done?
 Look at the completed examples